 *Note: If your leave of absence is for your own health condition, you may be eligible for disability benefits.
 The Hartford will help you determine if your leave is eligible for benefits.
 View more information on disability benefits.

 Step 2: Submit all required forms to The Hartford

 You have 15 calendar days from the date you initiate your claim to submit paperwork to The Hartford.
 If you provided The Hartford with your attending health provider's information, The Hartford will fax the required paperwork to your provider.
 You may need to follow up with your provider to ensure the forms are completed and sent to The Hartford before the 15 day deadline.
 If you do not want to wait for the mail, you can reference to the Documents section below and print off the forms you need to have your physician complete and turn into the Hartford.

 Step 3: Leave approval or denial

 Once The Hartford receives your paperwork, your claim will be processed.
 You will receive a letter in the mail indicating the approval or denial of your claim.
-Remember you can check the status of your claim 24/7 using the My Benefits mobile app or visiting online.
+Remember you can check the status of your claim 24/7 by logging into your Hartford account online.

 Your Responsibilities While on Leave

 Communication: While on leave, you must keep The Hartford and your supervisor informed of any changes to your leave, such as needing additional time off work.
 In addition, The Hartford may send a communication by mail; please take note when receiving letters from The Hartford.